About Our School

 Asheville Montessori School seeks to build a strong bond between parents and the school by maintaining an “open door” policy, having regular parent social gatherings, and encouraging volunteerism.

 Asheville Montessori School is fully licensed by the state of North Carolina and a member of the American Montessori Society.

 1. A Unified Philosophy Backed by Experience

-We are a traditional Montessori School, serving 105 three to six year olds.
-We have served this community for over 19 years.
-We find it a strength for us that we are anchored in one method and philosophy and are able to commit to it with a whole heart.
+We are a traditional Montessori School, serving 78 three to six year olds.
+We have served this community for over 20 years.
+Being anchored in one method and philosophy and committing to it with a whole heart is one of our greatest strengths.
 Our years of experience enhance this strength.
 Experience is a wonderful teacher and we are ever learning from it.

 2. Based in Child Development